Wetland Health Evaluation Program (WHEP)

 1. soils developed in wet conditions

-during all or part of the growing season
+2. wet either above ground or wet within 12 inches of the surface during all or part of the growing season

 The U.S. Fish and Wildlife Service divided wetlands into 8 types (Types 1-8).
 The two primary characteristics used in the classification system include the wetland's dominant plant type and water depth during the growing season.
 Wetlands monitored in WHEP are depressional wetlands with emergent marsh vegetation (Types 3, 4, or 5).

-The Minnesota Pollution Control Agency has designed and tested the WHEP sampling protocols for Type 3, 4 and 5 wetlands located in the Central Hardwood Region of the State of Minnesota.
+The Minnesota Pollution Control Agency designed and tested the WHEP sampling protocols for Type 3, 4 and 5 wetlands located in the Central Hardwood Region of the State of Minnesota.

 Type 2 Wetland